jhendrick/cloudbees-jenkins-jcasc/README.md

 The above command will kick off the manual PipelineRun.
 To get logs for the Tekton pipeline step:
 ```
-kubectl -n default logs <pod-name> -c <step name>
+kubectl -n default logs <pod-name> -c build-step-<step-name>
 ```

-Where step name is something like: *build-step-build-and-push*
+Where step name is something like: *build-and-push*

 The end result will be the CloudBees Jenkins container successfully deployed and running in the cluster.
 To get the endpoint where CloudBees is running, run the following command: